louis-langholtz/PlayRho/Documentation/CollisionHandlng.md

 only seeing impulses that are in the directions of the edge normals.

-Not satisfied with squared off impulse responses, I introduced rounded corner collision handling into my fork of Box2D (like was being done for circle-circle collisions).
+Not satisfied with squared off impulse responses, I introduced rounded corner collision handling into PlayRho (like was being done for circle-circle collisions).
 Rounded corner collision handling for a top rectangle dragged across the lower rectangles from the right of the image to the left, then instead looks like this (using the Testbed built from my fork of the project